andrevdm/SimpleHaskellStackVM/README.md

 ## About the Project

 This is a small demonstration project showing how a simple byte code interpreting stack machine (virtual machine) can be built with Haskell.
-It is not a complete VM nor of any particular practical use but is rather a simple demonstration of how a stack machine can be built.
+It is not a production VM nor of any particular practical use but is rather a simple demonstration of how a stack machine can be built.

 I built this for mainly as a project for learning Haskell, i.e. something a little bigger to work on.
 So NB this is probably not idiomatic Haskell, and may have some newbie mistakes.
 Hopefully it is interesting enough despite this...